 3. Clean The Garbage Disposal

 Do you frequently feel an unpleasant smell coming from the kitchen even after cleaning it thoroughly?
 The garbage disposal might be the source of the smell.
 Clean the garbage disposal frequently to get rid of the bad odors.
 Doing so is easy.
+However, if your garbage disposal is very dirty or you haven’t cleaned your disposal in a while, a simple clean isn’t going to do the job at all.
+You need to learn the best way to deep clean garbage disposal and know when you should deep clean, because that will keep your house smelling good (and you will also have a much more effective garbage disposal as well!)
 You only need to add ice cubes in its chamber, lemon slices, baking soda, and bleach.
 Turn it on until it makes a grinding sound, and make sure the water isn’t running.
 Flush for 30 seconds, using cold water.

 4. Clean Surfaces and Upholstery